 Nutrition and Pawpaw Illnesses

 When it comes to treating a diseased pawpaw tree, maintaining proper nutrition is of utmost importance.
-Pawpaw trees that lack adequate potassium, magnesium and phosphorus are more likely to suffer pawpaw diseases such as powdery mildew and black spot on pawpaw.
+Pawpaw trees that lack adequate potassium, magnesium, and phosphorus are more likely to suffer pawpaw diseases such as powdery mildew and black spot.

 Note: There is no way to know your soil is nutrient poor without a soil test.
 This should always be the first step in treating a diseased pawpaw.